OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/dd/active.md

 ---
 title: active
-description: This page provides information on how to display active blockchain addresses over time including usage, parameters and visualization.
+description: "This page provides information on how to display active blockchain addresses" over time including usage, parameters and visualization.
 The data source is Glassnode.
 keywords:
 - Blockchain